 Step 4: Testing the Waters & Necessary Veterinary Care

-Animals that are adopted out by our rescue must be spayed/neutered, up to date on age appropriate core (rabies and distemper) vaccinations, blood tested (a heartworm test for dogs and puppies over seven months of age, and a FeLV/FIV test for cats and kittens), and microchipped as well as dewormed and up to date on flea/tick preventative.
+Animals that are adopted out by our rescue must be spayed/neutered, up to date on age appropriate core (rabies and distemper) vaccinations, blood tested (a heartworm test for dogs and puppies over six months of age, and a FeLV/FIV test for cats and kittens), and microchipped as well as dewormed and up to date on flea/tick preventative.

 The rescue will cover all costs associated with veterinary care, but you are expected to coordinate necessary veterinary visits for your animal’s routine care and surgical procedures according to our standard foster protocols.
 You will also be responsible for your animal’s transportation to and from these appointments, which will most likely take place at the rescue office in Princeton, MN.